 As more trails were made we soon needed more groomers, and three more Alpines were purchased which were used until 1994.
 In 1994 the club purchased their first groomer tractor for $75,000 with the help from the Ontario Federation of Snowmobile Clubs who provided a $25,000 grant.
 As the years have passed, we now use three large groomer tractors with over 370 Kms of trails.
 Our trail system has expanded to include Bayfield, Seaforth, Mitchell, Kirkton, Crediton, and the Clandeboye area enableling us to join with other local clubs within a larger area.

-Pineridge Snowmobile Club Inc. celebrates its 35th anniversary as a member of the OFSC in 2012.
-Over the past 44 years that the club has been around we have had many volunteers that have played a major part in the success of this club.
-By giving of their time and talents they have managed to keep the heritage of this club alive and strong.
+Pineridge Snowmobile Club Inc. celebrated its 40th anniversary as a member of the OFSC in 2017.
+We are very proud of our many volunteers who continue to play a major role in the success of our organization.
+With so many dedicated and talented individuals we have managed to keep the heritage of this club alive and strong.